• Account

 BONUS: Join Location Rebel Academy

 You don’t need to spend any money or join any course to have a successful online lifestyle business.
-Anyone that tells you otherwise is lying – you can find all the information you need, out there for free.
+Anyone that tells you otherwise is lying – you can find all the information you need out there for free.

 That being said, there are tools and resources that make the path much easier – and Location Rebel Academy is one of those resources.

 It has detailed blueprints to help you with all ten of the previous steps in this post.
-It has a community of hundreds of people who were exactly where you are right now – and have built successful businesses on their own.
+It has a community of thousands of people who were exactly where you are right now – and have built successful businesses on their own.

 Having that support system coupled with an exact roadmap for what you need to do is everything I wish I had when I was getting started.